rtCamp/github-actions-library/README.md

 ### Tests

-1. White Screen WordPress test.
-Activates all plugins and runs `wp eval` to check if WordPress is loading properly with the code to be deployed.
+1. :construction: White Screen WordPress test.
+This test is still under construction to improve proper white screen of death testing.
+Currently, it activates all plugins and runs `wp eval` to check if WordPress is loading properly with the code to be deployed.

 ```workflow
 action "White Screen Test" {